MethodsAndPractices/vsteam/.docs/Get-VSTeamSetting.md

 ---- ----                    ------------- ----------- --
 I3   \MyProject\Iteration\I3 iteration     True        16
 ```
-In this case only the Backlog iteration
+In this case only the Backlog iteration is returned.

 ## PARAMETERS